AlanZhangUCSC/lab_notebook/README.md

 I also confirmed from the v_mtdna.aln.gz file that neither human mito sample nor the chimpanzee sample were rotated for the construction of the panMAT.

+## 11/25/2025

+### To-do

+- [ ] Investigate the phylogeny of nodes that reads are parsimonious to on the 8M tree
+  - [ ] If it looks good: pursue phylogenetic information approach mentioned above
+- [ ] implement syncmer only index
+- [x] ~~Restore EM function on panMAMA~~
+  - [x] ~~Modify WEPP to also use shotgun reads~~
+  - [x] ~~Test if WEPP can run with HIV shotgun reads and compare to panMAMA~~

+### Restore EM function on panMAMA

+I restored the EM function on panMAMA.
+For now, I will the option to either use overlap coefficients or read-weighted node scores to select probable nodes.

+## 11/26/2025

+### To-do

+- [ ] Investigate the phylogeny of nodes that reads are parsimonious to on the 8M tree
+  - [ ] If it looks good: pursue phylogenetic information approach mentioned above
+- [x] ~~implement syncmer only index~~
+- [x] ~~Restore EM function on panMAMA~~
+  - [x] ~~Modify WEPP to also use shotgun reads~~
+  - [x] ~~Test if WEPP can run with HIV shotgun reads and compare to panMAMA~~

+### Fixing l parameter

+Index building broke when I set l to 1 or 2...
+Due to some conceptual misunderstanding, I thought l would have to be at least 3, so I coded the index building function to assume l >= 3...

+Now index also builds correctly for l = 1 and l = 2.  l = 1 is the equivalent as implenting syncmer only index.